 Redwood always needs items for the live and silent auctions which are very popular at our special events.
 These auctions are vital to our fundraising efforts to support our programs and services.
 To view Redwood's Wish List, click here.
 To make a donation, please contact Beth Moore at 859-331-0880.

-Derby Club tickets are available!
+Derby Club tickets for 2017/2018 are available!
 The Derby Club is a great way to support Redwood and its programs and services.
 For only $50, Derby Club members enter into a monthly drawing for a chance to win $100.
-If you could like to purchase a raffle ticket, click here or please contact a Derby Broker or Beth Moore at (859) 331-0880.
+To purchase raffle tickets, click here or contact Beth Moore at (859) 331-0880.
 KY.
 Charitable Gaming Lic. #0588.

 Looking for someone participating in an event?